-With many companies operating worldwide, the interpretation of the phrase "organized and operating in the United States" comes into question.
-While not clearly defined, local agencies should establish a method of determining whether a purchase of medium-term notes meets this requirement in consultation with their legal counsel.
-The following provides some general guidance and recommendations to consider:
+Given that even the above interpretations do not provide certainty, local agencies should establish a method of determining whether a purchase of medium-term notes meets the requirements of Section 53601(k) in consultation with their legal counsel.
+The following provides additional general guidance and recommendations to consider:

-- If an issuing entity is incorporated in the U.S., but is a subsidiary of a foreign-owned parent company the stability of either the parent company or the economy of the country of the parent company should be considered when purchasing from these types of entities. - Alternately, a local agency may hold securities in a U.S. company that is subsequently purchased by or merges with a foreign company (for example, the InBev merger with Anheuser Busch in 2008).
-The local agency should monitor the merger or purchase to determine if it remains a prudent security for the agency to hold. - Identifying the venue for any legal recourse in the event of a bankruptcy or credit event would assist the local agency in determining whether the organization is organized and operating in the U.S. If the security is backed by assets that are in the U.S., then the investor may attempt to attach a claim on them in a U.S. court in the event of a bankruptcy or default.
-If the security is not backed by assets, then the initial financing documents of the underlying security provide a possible source to assist with determining the legal venue.
+- If an issuing entity is incorporated in the U.S., but is a subsidiary of a foreign-owned parent company the stability of either the parent company or the economy of the country of the parent company should be considered when purchasing debt issued by these types of entities. - Alternately, a local agency may hold securities in a U.S. company that is subsequently purchased by or merges with a foreign company (for example, the InBev merger with Anheuser Busch in 2008).
+The local agency should monitor the merger or purchase to determine if it remains a prudent security for the agency to hold.

+Identifying the venue for any legal recourse in the event of a bankruptcy or credit event would assist the local agency in determining whether the organization is organized and operating in the U.S. If the security is backed by assets that are in the U.S., then the investor may attempt to attach a claim on them in a U.S. court in the event of a bankruptcy or default.
+If the security is not backed by assets, then the initial financing documents of the underlying security may provide a possible source to assist with determining the legal venue.